scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 ```

 which is `foldLeft`, the tail-recursive variant of fold for a list.
-(We'll talk about tail-recursion in the next chapter.)
+(We'll talk about tail-recursion in a later chapter.)

 We can follow the same process for any algebraic data type to create its folds.
 The rules are: